Zafkiel25102/Cell-tracking-and-Transcription-sites-detection/site_flow/README.md

 ### Build from Scratch

-This code based on `python`，and requires `pytorch` and `torchvision`.
+This code based on `python==3.9.18`，and requires `pytorch==2.0.0` and `torchvision==0.15.0`.
 Please follow the instructions [here](https://pytorch.org/get-started/locally/) to install both PyTorch and TorchVision dependencies.
 Installing both PyTorch and TorchVision with CUDA support is strongly recommended.

 Other package dependencies: